Bonganibendi/CryptoAggregator/README.md

 # CryptoAggregator

-A Swift app allows you to monitor and aggregate the price of cryptocurrencies in different base currencies such as Rands, Silver and Gold.
+A SwiftUi app allows you to monitor and aggregate the price of cryptocurrencies in different base currencies such as Rands, Silver and Gold.